bstefanescu/qutejs/web/doc/docs/model/lifecycle.md

 # Component Life Cycle

-A Qute Component provides 4 life cycle events that can be used events that can be used to setup and cleanup components.
+A Qute Component provides 4 life cycle events that can be used events that can be used to set up and clean up components.

 1. **INIT** - the component is initialized.
 The `init(app)` method is called.
 2. **CREATED** - the component root element was created.
 The `created(element)` method is called.